lintang-b-s/navigatorX/README.md

 2.  put the download results into the root directory of this project
 3.  go mod tidy &&  mkdir bin
 4. CGO_ENABLED=1  go build -o ./bin/navigatorx-preprocessing ./cmd/preprocessing
-Note: to replace the openstreetmap file, see the instructions below
 5. ./bin/navigatorx-preprocessing
-(Minimum free RAM 1 GB for the above data)
+Note: to replace the openstreetmap file, see the instructions below (Minimum free RAM 2 GB for the above data)
 5.  wait for preprocessing contraction hierarchies to complete (about 3 minutes)
+Note: if error "resource temporary unavailable" -> just delete navigatorXDB directory and restart the steps above
 ```

 ### Only Server